Backend Architecture & Platform Strategy

 About

-Backend architecture is not about frameworks — it's about how your system behaves under pressure.
+Architecture is not about frameworks — it's about how your system behaves under load, change, and regulatory pressure.
+We help you make architecture decisions that reduce risk, rewrites, and operational pain.

 Typical Problems We Solve